 Another tedious activity that is automated in Ardoq is drawing diagrams – not only are they created automatically, they’re also updated whenever the underlying data changes.
 You can also visually explore your documentation by clicking through it, as seen in the embedded Ardoq presentation below.

 Ardoq is a flexible tool and can be used for many different use cases within your organization.
-Read through some of the other use cases below, or start using Ardoq for free now.
+Read through some of the other use cases below, or start an Ardoq trial now.